Kanaries/pygwalker/README.md

 # Resources

 + Check out more resources about Graphic Walker on [Graphic Walker GitHub](https://github.com/Kanaries/graphic-walker)
-+ We are also working on [RATH](https://kanaries.net): an Open Source, Automate exploratory data analysis tool that redefines the workflow of data wrangling, exploration and visualization with AI-powered automation.
++ We are also working on [RATH](https://kanaries.net): an Open Source, Automate exploratory data analysis software that redefines the workflow of data wrangling, exploration and visualization with AI-powered automation.
 Check out the [Kanaries website](https://kanaries.net) and [RATH GitHub](https://github.com/Kanaries/Rath) for more!
-+ If you encounter any issues and need support, join our [Slack](https://join.slack.com/t/kanaries/shared_invite/zt-1k60sgaxu-aGcuS7CwGeJUccE61iGopg) or [Discord](https://discord.gg/Z4ngFWXz2U) channels.
++ If you encounter any issues and need support, join our [Slack](https://join.slack.com/t/kanaries-community/shared_invite/zt-1pcosgbua-E_GBPawQOI79C41dPDyyvw) or [Discord](https://discord.gg/Z4ngFWXz2U) channels.
 + Share pygwalker on these social media platforms:

 [![Reddit](https://img.shields.io/badge/share%20on-reddit-red?style=flat-square&logo=reddit)](https://reddit.com/submit?url=https://github.com/Kanaries/pygwalker&title=Say%20Hello%20to%20pygwalker%3A%20Combining%20Jupyter%20Notebook%20with%20a%20Tableau-like%20UI)